 - 1⁄2 tsp kosher salt

-- Bring a pot of salted water to boil.
+- Bring a pot of salted water to a rolling boil.
 Add your broccoli stems and boil for 5 minutes, or until tender.

 - Drain the vegetables and plunge them into an ice bath.